Drag13/drag13.github.io/src/posts/typescript-tips-tricks-case-study/content.md

-# TypeScript Tips and Tricks - case study
+# Advanced TypeScript - Tips and Tricks

 It would seem that in 2022 it is a bit too late to talk about TypeScript - the technology is well known and popular.
 Despite this, some times TypeScript still used half-heartedly.
 Simple type annotations, null checking and nothing more.
 Therefore, I brought some interesting, purely practical cases to show mighty TypeScript in action!